-In 2024, the Western Inte Key Takeaways Load growth is a primary driver of power system planning and an important factor to consider in evaluating system performance.
-In 2024, the Westerr Interconnection broke records for both annual demand and peak demand. - 2024 annual demand was 926,000 GWh, surpassing the previous record of 918,000 GWh set in 2022. - · Peak demand was 168.2 GW in 2024.
+Key Takeaways Load growth is a primary driver of power system planning and an important factor to consider in evaluating system performance.
+In 2024, the Westen Interconnection broke records for both annual demand and peak demand.
+2024 annual demand was 926,000 GWh, surpassing the previous record of 918,000 GWh set in 2022.
+Peak demand was 168.2 GW in 2024.
 The West has broken peak demand records in three of the last five years (2020, 2022, 2024).
+Peak certaino was 100.2 GW in 2024.
+The West has broken peak certains records in three of the was rive years (2020, 2022, 2024).
 The sharp increase in annual demand in 2024 reflects some early effects of large load development.
 As the development of large loads grows, particularly data centers, forecasting accuracy will become increasingly critical.
 There is high uncertainty about future large loads, which makes planning for them difficult.
 The West must find a way to deal with this uncertainty to plan an adequate system.

 Historical Demand o

 170 165 160

 155 150 145

 GW

-2015 2017 2018 2016 2019 2020 2021 2022 2023 2024 In 2024, the Western Interconnection reached an all-time high annual demand of 926,000 GWh.
-This was an increase of 3.7% over 2023 sonual demand of 893,000 GWh.
-The increase in annual demand between 2023 and 2024 is greater than any single-year increase in the last decade and far surpasses the annual average growth rate of 0.4% over the last 10 years.
-Peak demand in the Western Interconnection has increased 8.5% in the last 10 years, from 155 GW in 2015 to 168.2 GW in 2024.
-Set on July 10, 2024, this is a record high for the Western Interconnection.
-Record peak demand highs have been set in five of the last 10 years.
+In 2024, the Western Interconnection reached an all-time high annual demand of 926,000 GWh.
+This was an increase of 3.7% over 2023's annual demand of 893,000 GWh.
+The increase in annual demand between 3 area of 3.7% over 2023's annual demand of 893,000 GWh.
+The increase in the last decade and far surpasses the annual average growth rate of 0.4%, over the last 10 years.

-Peak Demand 2015-2024
+Peak demand highs have been set in five of the last 10 years.

 Large Loads The interconnection is already experiencing the effects of large loads.
 The magnitude of the annual demand increase in 2024 reflects the early effects of new large loads and increased uncertainty.
 Demand growth is higher today than at any other time in the last 20 years.
-If in 2024, WEOC partnered with Elevate Energy Consulting to create the Assessment of Large Load Interconnection Risks in the Western Interconnection.
-The report points out several challenges associated with large loads: · Modeling challenges in representing the dynamics of large load behavior · Planning challenges associated with different timelines for adding large load, resources, and transmission Data challenges with predicting how many of the planned large loads will come to fruition - Operational challenges with large load demand fluctuations - Lack of well-defined interconnection requirements
+On 2024, WECC partnered with Eleviste Energy Consulting to create the Assessment of Large Load Interconnection Bias in the Western Interconnection.
+The report points out several challenges associated with large loads: Peak Demand 2015-2024 Modeling challenges in representing the dynamics of large load behavior Planning challenges associated with different timelines for adding large load, resources, and transmission Data challenges with predicting how many of the planned large loads will come to fruition - Operational challenges with large load demand fluctuations - Lack of well-defined interconnection requirements

-Arizona Public Service contends with influx of large loads Arzona has become a hub for large loads in nevent years.
-Arzona Public Service (APS), the state's largest electric utility, has experienced this trend firsthand.
-The utility expects its annual energy needs to gow by almost 24 GWh between 2023 and 2038, with almost 80% of that growth tied to data centers and large industrial and manufacturing facilities, particularly in the semiconductor they manufacturing industrial.
+Arizona Public Service contends with influx of large loads Anzona has become a hub for large loads in recent years.
+Anzona Public Service (APS), the state's largest electric utility, has experienced this trend firsthand.
+The utility expects its annual energy needs to grow by almost 24 GWh between 2023 and 2038, with almost 80% of that growth tied to data centers and large industrial and manufacturing facilities, particularly in the emiconductor chip manufacturing industrial.
 Although there is some uncertainty regarding the rate of growth, APS projects that its annual peak demand will grow by nearly 40% from 2023 to 2031.
 This poses challenges to APS in both operations and planning.
 APS plans to meet this future demand by using current and new resource technologies that balance reliability and affordability with increasingly clean energy resources.
-Even with current forcess that allow additional customer on peak resources of more than 750 MW of distributed solar generation and 1.300 MW of energy efficiency by 2088, APS expects it will need to add more than 12,000 MW to meet peak load requirements over this period.
+Even with current forcessts that show additional customer on peak resources of more than 750 MW of distributed solar generation and 1,300 MW of energy efficiency by 2038, APS expects it will need to add more than 12,000 MW to meet peak load requirements over this period.
 Comparison of Forecast v.
 Actual Demand 2020-2024